bornytm/timborny.com/static/re.md

 **Teaching	Assistant**,	Dept.	of	Integrated	Science	and	Technology <span class='right'>Spring	2011	– Spring	2013</span>
 ISAT	160: Problem	Solving	in	Science	and	Technology and	ISAT	480: Sustainability	and	Cognition
-- Graded papers	and	served as	a	resource	for	both	large	and	small	groups	of	students	(5-300 students)
+- Graded papers	and	served as	a	resource	for	both	large	and	small	groups	of	students	(5-300)
 - Developed and	delivered lectures	to	300	students	on	topics	of	critical	thinking	and	intentional	self	development

 **Photographer (On-Call and	Staff)**,	JMU Marketing	Dept.	and	Creative	Service	<span class='right'>Fall	2010	– Spring	2013</span>